XiaoTianCan/ASRA/draft-geng-sidrops-aspa-analysis-00.md

 {: #fig-bogus  title="Path manipulation based on bogus ASPA records"}

-## Fail to Detect AS_PATH Maliciously Shortened by a Provider
+## Fail to Detect AS_PATH Manipulation by a Provider
-ASPA-based AS_PATH verification cannot effectively detect the AS_PATH maliciously shortened by a provider. {{fig-path-shortened}} shows an example.
+ASPA-based AS_PATH verification cannot effectively detect the AS_PATH maliciously shortened by a provider.

+{{fig-path-shortened}} shows an example.
 AS1 originates the BGP route and propagates the route to other ASes.
 The AS_PATH received by AS5 is path\[4,3,2,1\].
 However, AS5 maliciously shortens the path by falsely claim a fake link with AS2 before AS5 propagates the route to AS6.
 AS6's traffic to AS1 may be hijacked by AS5 if the path\[5,2,1\] is shorter than any other AS_PATHs.
 In the example, AS5 may not intend to drop data traffic from AS6.
 That is, AS5 (provider) wants AS6 (customer) to prefer AS5's transit path for increasing revenue.

 In this case, the attack cannot be detected even when all the ASes register the correct ASPA records and all the ASes other than AS5 enable ASPA-based AS_PATH verification.